Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 This railway trip might only be a mile in length but “America’s Amazing Incline Rail‘ journey is a fun experience in Chattanooga.
 This small system has been operating for over 125 years.
 It runs on a cable system, two operating at any time.

-Signs claim this to be the steepest incline ride in the world.
-However, I’m not sure that’s the case as others claim this same fame.
+It’s often claimed to be the steepest incline railway—and it certainly feels like it when you’re on it.
 But, there’s no denying its steep – the top section gradient is 72.7%!

 Woman standing at Point Park overview to Tennessee River Valley.